SaaS Runtime locations

 Resource replication

-When you create SaaS Runtime resources like releases and unit kinds, they are propagated across all of the regions specified in the saas.locations field of your SaaS offering, in addition to the global region.
-This replication ensures consistency and availability across your supported regions.
+When you create SaaS Runtime resources like releases and unit kinds, they need to be propagated across all of the regions specified in the saas.locations field of your SaaS offering in addition to the global region.

-For example, if saas.locations is set to ['us-central1', 'eu-west1'], SaaS Runtime will create three SaaS offering resources:
+For example, if saas.locations is set to ['us-central1', 'eu-west1'], you should have three SaaS offering resources:

 • One in global (with .location = 'global')